statsmodels/statsmodels/docs/source/about.rst

 and `python.org <https://www.python.org/>`_ for making our downloads available on PyPi.

-We also thank our continuous integration providers, `Travis CI <https://travis-ci.org/>`_ and `AppVeyor <https://ci.appveyor.com>`_ for unit testing, and `Codecov <https://codecov.io>`_ and `Coveralls <https://coveralls.io>`_ for code coverage.
+We also thank our current and previous continuous integration providers, `Azure <https://azure.microsoft.com/>`_, `Travis CI <https://travis-ci.org/>`_ and `AppVeyor <https://ci.appveyor.com>`_ for unit testing, and `Codecov <https://codecov.io>`_ and `Coveralls <https://coveralls.io>`_ for code coverage.